-The health and social care workforce are employed by Dundee City Council, NHS Tayside and the third and independent sector who work in health and social care services.
-Nearly 900 staff are employed by the Council and just over 1,550 staff are employed by NHS Tayside.
-The largest groups of employees are nurses (825), home care workers (615), allied health professionals (320).
+The health and social care workforce are employed by Dundee City Council, NHS Tayside and the third and independent sector.
+Nearly 900 HSCP staff are employed by the Council and just over 1,550 HSCP staff are employed by NHS Tayside.
+The largest groups of employees are nurses (825), home care workers (615), and allied health professionals (320).